uncannyworks/plan/posts/2016-02-24-javascript-sdk-part-1.md

   }
 ```

-In general the function takes the parameters and builds the message that will be shot over the network connection. ```protobufBuilder.build``` comes from the [protobufjs](https://www.npmjs.com/package/protobufjs) library and facilitates turning javascript objects into raw bytes and back again using structures defined by [Google Protocol Buffers](https://developers.google.com/protocol-buffers).
-The first four lines of the function create our javascript object that represents the protobuf message. ```_build_message``` is responsible for taking that object and processing it into an array of bytes ready to be thrown on the wire.
-Next lets take a look at some of the parts of ```_build_message``` and what it is doing for us.
+In general the function takes the parameters and builds the message that will be shot over the network connection. `protobufBuilder.build` comes from the [protobufjs](https://www.npmjs.com/package/protobufjs) library and facilitates turning javascript objects into raw bytes and back again using structures defined by [Google Protocol Buffers](https://developers.google.com/protocol-buffers).
+The first two lines of the function load up the blueprints that will be used to make the objects representing the protobuf messages.
+The third and fourth lines actually perform the creation using the parameters provided.
+The reason we need two blueprints is because `SlugCommitWeaponRequest`, [as you can see in the proto file](https://github.com/uncannyworks/armoredbits.protobufs/blob/master/commit.proto#L48), contains a nested message. `_build_message` is responsible for taking the javascript object we've created and processing it into an array of bytes ready to be thrown on the wire.
+Next lets take a look at some of the parts of `_build_message` and what it is doing for us.

 ```javascript
 var _build_message = function(code, message) {